 Attachment 2 contains a table with the recommendations emanating from both visits and the actions foreseen by the CSN to respond to them.
+The state of these actions have been updated since NAcP revision 1.

 Attachment 3 contains a table with cross-referenced information on the consideration given in Spain to the aspects included in the ENSREG document [2], which lists the generic recommendations and suggestions arising from the April 2013 workshop.